 You must Define and Extract the fields you want to have in the SD file.
 Use the Link option of the Output command to create the file as a self-describing file.
-Although Suprtool itself allows longer field names, SD files only store the first 16 characters of a field name.
+Although Suprtool itself allows longer field names, SD files only store the first 16 characters of a field name, unless SDExtName is on.